JLCareglio/lisgd-niri/README.md

 like laptop touchscreens or similar.
 You may want to adjust the threshold depending on the device you're using.

+## All credits to the original author/authors.
+I was strugging to get a consitent screen rotation/gesture system on my SurfaceBook 2 running sway.
+While this is primarily for sway it can be used elsewhere in wayland.
+With the help of Grok, the lisgd binary now follows screen rotation so there is no need to kill/restart the process on every rotation/transformation of the screen.
+For my surfacebook 2, the /dev/input/eventXX changes every wake/sleep so I put a simple udev rule to map the current eventXX for the Virtual IPTSD device to /dev/input/touchscreen.
+The lisgd code now polls for changes to the inode which happens regularly after a sleep/wake cycle.
+Use iio-sway for rotation.
+I have included my config.h so if you don't have a /dev/input/touchscreen put your device path.

 ## Configuration
 Configuration can be done in two ways: